When looking for an Italian aperitif that's less bitter than the usual Italian Amaros, Aperol is a favored choice.

-But except for its use in an Aperol Spritz, people rarely know much about the Italian liqueur.
-Time to change that and have a closer look at the interesting herbal orange-flavored liqueur that conquered the world by storm.
+Yet, except for its use in an Aperol Spritz, few people know much about the Italian liqueur.
+Time to change that and read more about the herbal orange-flavored liqueur that conquered the world by storm.

 History of Aperol

 The first time Aperol was produced was in 1919.
 In Padua, in the northern part of Italy, close to Venice, the brother Silvio and Luigi Barbieri created the recipe for the bittersweet orange liqueur.
 But the development process took some time.